 I am an author of astronomy books and magazine articles, and a photographer of the night sky.
 I also present astrophoto workshops and inspiring talks on astronomy and the wonders of the universe.

 I am a contributing editor to SkyNews, Canada's magazine of stargazing, and also to Sky & Telescope magazine.
 My photos and videos have appeared on Spaceweather.com, Astronomy Picture of the Day, Universe Today, National Geographic, TIME, NBCNews, and CBSNews.
 I am a member of the The World at Night photo group.
 I am now retired from many exciting years producing planetarium shows for the theatres in Winnipeg, Edmonton, and Calgary, Canada.
-The main belt asteroid #78434 is named for me, a very nice honour.
+The main belt asteroid #78434 is named for me.
+In 2018 Canada Post issued a stamp featuring one of my images.

 I have written or co-authored several traditional print books on astronomy, notably the much-acclaimed The Backyard Astronomer's Guide, with Terence Dickinson, in print since 1992.
-I now author multimedia ebooks, such as How to Photograph & Process Nightscapes and Time-Lapses, greatly revised and expanded in December 2016.
+I now author multimedia ebooks, such as How to Photograph & Process Nightscapes and Time-Lapses, greatly revised and expanded in August 2018, and now available as PDFs.

 I specialize in photography of the night sky, both still images and time-lapse movies.
 However, within the field of astrophotography I have eclectic interests, photographing everything from moonlit nightscapes with time-lapse gear, to long exposures of the Milky Way and deep-sky wonders through telescopes.
 I have travelled the world – from the Arctic to the Antarctic, from the Atlantic to the Pacific oceans – to photograph and experience total eclipses of the Sun from six continents and two oceans.